-While every resume should include sections like education and professional experience, you might consider adding optional information depending on your background.
+While every resume should include sections such as education and professional experience, you might consider adding optional information about your hobbies and interests.

-Adding hobbies and interests can support a resume with little to no professional experience or highlight important interests that extend beyond your work history and education.
-Some companies may look favorably on resumes that include hobbies and interests as they might help employers connect with you on a personal level.
+Adding hobbies and interests can help support a resume with limited professional experience and highlight important interests that extend beyond your work history and education.
+Some companies may look favorably on resumes that include hobbies and interests as they might help employers connect with you on a more personal level.

-In this article we’ll discuss how to list hobbies and interests on your resume, when you should include this section, what types of hobbies and interests work best and which you should leave off.
+In this article, we discuss how to list hobbies and interests on your resume, when you should include this section, what types of hobbies and interests work best, and which you should not include.

 Hobbies vs. interests